turbot/guardrails-docs/docs/guides/aws/import-aws-account/index.md

 # Importing an AWS account into Guardrails

 <div className="alert alert-warning">
 This section details the steps required to import an AWS Account into a Guardrails Folder.
-Alternatively, you can use the <a href="https://github.com/turbot/guardrails-samples/tree/master/baselines/aws/aws_account_import">aws_account_import baseline</a> which automates this process.
 </div>

 ## Overview